Space

-Nanotechnology and Space
+Nanotechnology in Space

-Nanotechnology may hold the key to making space-flight more practical.
+Nanotechnology may hold the key to making space flight more practical.
 Advancements in nanomaterials make lightweight solar sails and a cable for the space elevator possible.
 By significantly reducing the amount of rocket fuel required, these advances could lower the cost of reaching orbit and traveling in space.
 In addition, new materials combined with nanosensors and nanorobots could improve the performance of spaceships, spacesuits, and the equipment used to explore planets and moons, making nanotechnology an important part of the ‘final frontier.’

-Space and Nanotechnology: Applications under Development
+Space Flight and Nanotechnology: Applications under Development

-Space and Nanotechnology: Research Organizations
+Spaceflight and Nanotechnology: Research Organizations

 The Center for Nanotechnology at NASA Ames is looking at how nanotechnology can be used to reduce the mass, volume, and power consumption of a wide range of spacecraft systems including sensors, communications, navigation, and propulsion systems.